Nigeria puts curfew in Lagos against anti-police protests

+“The force will henceforth exercise the full powers of the law to prevent any further attempt on lives and property of citizens,” a police statement read.

+The announcement of the curfew in Lagos, a sprawling city of some 14 million, came after a police station was burned down in the city and two people were shot dead by police.

-Lagos State governor, Babajide Sanwo-Olu, said the curfew will cover the entire city and surrounding area.
+Lagos State Gov. Babajide Sanwo-Olu said the curfew will cover the entire city and surrounding area.

 “Lives and limbs have been lost as criminals and miscreants are now hiding under the umbrella of these protests to unleash mayhem on our state,” the governor said.